 How to set up Intelligent Scan

-If you want to give Intelligent Scan a try, tap Settings > Lock screen and security > Intelligent Scan.
+If you want to give Intelligent Scan a try, tap Settings > Biometrics and security > Intelligent Scan.
 Enter your password, PIN, or pattern.
 Tap Continue.
 Select a lock screen option and then agree to the disclaimer.
 Press Continue two times.

 First, you register your face by holding the phone 8 to 20 inches away and making sure it is centered in the alignment circle.
 Once registered, tap Continue.
 Finally, you register your irises by holding the phone 10 to 14 inches away and making sure each eye is centered in the necessary alignment circles.